 While healing, avoid wearing clothes that need to be pulled over your head, such as t-shirts and sweaters.
 Instead, wear buttoned shirts.

 “Dr. Ganchi is not only very skilled – she has a wonderful bedside manner and, let’s face it, this matters!
 Her office staff is terrific and the office, in general, is calm, comforting and spotless.
 I would recommend her highly to anyone!”

-Your Rhinoplasty will be performed in Pedy Ganchi, MD surgery center located in Ridgewood, NJ
+Your Rhinoplasty will be performed in Pedy Ganchi, MD surgery center located in Paramus, NJ